1. What are the research programmes offered in the School?

 18. Are students under research scholarship required to carry out duties for the School?

-Research students under scholarships are required to perform teaching, research and other administrative duties of up to 6 hours per week.
+Research students under scholarships are required to perform teaching, research and other administrative duties to fulfil the requirements of the Graduate Assistantship Programme.

 19. How many scholarships are available per intake?

 The number of scholarships available is dependent on the budget the university allocates to Schools.
 On average, 8 to 10 scholarships are given per year.

 20. What are the types of scholarships available?